visipedia/annotation_tools/README.md

 We use the modified COCO dataset format as the "schema" for the the MongoDB database.
 Loading a dataset will create 4 collections: `category`, `image`, `annotation`, and `license`.

 We can load the original COCO dataset out of the box.
 However, we need to tell the code to normalize the annotations by passing the `--normalize` command line argument.
-Further, the code will check to see is `coco_url` is present and will create a `url` field with the same value.
+Further, the code will check to see if `coco_url` is present and will create a `url` field with the same value.

 Load a dataset:
 ```